exelix11/mono-nx/notes/writeup.md

 Once everything was in place, I could start building mono by running `./build.sh --subset Mono.Runtime --cross -a arm64 --os libnx`, which obviously resulted in an endless amount of build errors.

-I approached this by first reducing the amount of source files needed by finding and disabling most of the feature flags i could find, the current [CMakeLists.txt](https://github.com/exelix11/dotnet_runtime/blob/libnx/src/mono/CMakeLists.txt) file for mono looks like this:
+I approached this by first reducing the amount of source files needed, I disabled most of the feature flags I could find, the current [CMakeLists.txt](https://github.com/exelix11/dotnet_runtime/blob/libnx/src/mono/CMakeLists.txt) file for mono looks like this:

 ```cmake
 elseif(CLR_CMAKE_HOST_OS STREQUAL "libnx")